-This easy Black Bean Tacos recipe is simple and fuss-free to prepare, yet packed with bold flavor!
-Made with fragrant canned black beans and a fresh corn salsa, these tacos are filled with hearty, yet wholesome ingredients!
+These easy Black Beans for Tacos are simple to prepare, nutritious, and packed with delicious bold Mexican flavor.
+Made with fragrant canned black beans and fresh corn salsa, these bean tacos are filled with hearty, yet wholesome ingredients.
 These healthy tacos may be vegetarian, but you won't miss the meat at all!
-Ready in 25 minutes or less, they make the perfect for fast and flavorful meal for hectic weeknight dinners!Recipe can be scaled up or down by using the slider if you hover your mouse over the number of Servings.
+Ready in 25 minutes or less, they make the perfect for fast and flavorful meal for hectic weeknight dinners.Recipe can be scaled up or down by using the slider if you hover your mouse over the number of Servings.

 Course: entree, main

 Keyword: bean taco, bean tacos, beans for tacos, beans for tacos recipe, beans tacos, black bean taco recipe, taco beans, tacos beans

 OptionalFor Serving:Tortillas- flour or corn, warmed

 OptionalToppings:Corn SalsaSliced Avocado, Shredded Lettuce, Shredded Cheese or Crumbled Cotija, Salsa Verde, Pico, Sour Cream, Hot sauce, Lime Wedges

 Saute vegetables: Heat oil in a large saucepan over medium heat.
 When oil shimmers, add the remaining onion, bell pepper and jalapeno.
 Cook, stirring occasionally, until the vegetables are softened and the onions are almost translucent, about 5-6 minutes.

 Add seasonings: Add the garlic, chili powder, cumin, paprika and oregano.
 Season with a pinch of salt and pepper.
 Cook, stirring, until fragrant, about 1 minute.
 Add the tomato paste and cook, stirring, until caramelized, about 1-2 minutes.